Yashpal Sharma: Guts, glory and less feted innings of '83 WC that BBC didn't cover | Sports-Games

 Yashpal was like that bridge between India being a horrible ODI outfit (he was part of the 1979 World Cup where they even lost to Sri Lanka) to their transformation into world champions and the ODI revolution that happened after that in the country.

+He was Punjab batting's superstar in 1970s, a wicket that Delhi or Mumbai were always desperate to get.

+The 173 in the Duleep Trophy final for North Zone against South Zone, which had Erapalli Prasanna, BS Chadrasekhar and S Venkataraghavan. brought him into national reckoning.

-A batting average of close to 34 in 37 Tests, with two hundred, and less than 30 in 42 ODIs perhaps won't give an idea about the impact he had between 1980 to 1983, his golden years as an automatic choice in the middle order.
+A batting average of close to 34 in 37 Tests, with two hundreds, and less than 30 in 42 ODIs perhaps won't give an idea about the impact he had between 1980 to 1983, his golden years as an automatic choice in middle order.

-During numerous interactions with Yashpal on the sidelines of domestic games, his pride in standing up to Marshall's barrage of bouncers and 145 plus inswingers stood out.
+During numerous interactions with Yashpal on the sidelines of domestic games, his pride of standing up to Marshall's barrage of bouncers and 145 plus inswingers stood out.

-''You know I scored that 63 at Sabina Park Test in 1983 (just before World Cup) and was last out, I came back to the dressing room, opened my T-shirt and there was Malcolm ka Pyaar ka Nishitani (the hits he endured from Marshall's short balls).
+''You know I scored that 63 at Sabina Park Test in 1983 (just before World Cup) and was last out, I came back to dressing room, opened my T-shirt and there were Malcolm ka pyaar ka nishaani (the hits he endured from Marshall's short balls).
 They were all great bowlers but Malcolm was special.
 He was scary,'' he would recollect.

 ''You never felt set against that West Indies attack.
 You just had to trust your instincts and not leave a loose delivery as they were a rarity from bowlers of that ilk,'' he once said when a couple of reporters, including this correspondent, asked him how it felt to face that Caribbean quartet.